eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 features though, in truth, the interactions could probably be controlled by sufficiently restricting the signature of overloaded declarations.
-And overloading also maps badly to the JVM because generic types are erased from signatures.
+And overloading also maps badly to both the JVM, where generic types are erased from signatures, and to JavaScript, where all typing information is completely erased from signatures.
 But there are potential workarounds for this problem, too.

 The are really two main reasons why overloading doesn't make much sense in Ceylon:

-1. support for union types, default arguments, and sequenced parameters (varargs) make overloading unnecessary, and
+1. support for union types, default arguments, and variadic parameters (varargs) make overloading unnecessary, and
-2. method references to overloaded declarations are ambiguous.
+2. function references to overloaded declarations are ambiguous.

 Nevertheless, for interoperability, Ceylon, _does_ let you call overloaded methods and constructors of classes defined